onecx/onecx-portal-ui-libs/update-guide.md

 - use apiPortalConfigProvider instead of basepathProvider
 - apps have to use initializeModuleGuard or your custom one which needs to extends InitialModuleGuard  see [here](#routing-and-canActivate)
 ```
+// you have to look from where the api prefix comes from, because it does not have to be defined in the environment file
 export function apiConfigProvider(configService: ConfigurationService, appStateService: AppStateService) {
   return new PortalApiConfiguration(Configuration, environment.apiPrefix, configService, appStateService)
 }